 "It's a really good investment and good for the community.
 It livens up the Oakland area," Muniz said.
 His companion, Jennifer Lauter, said they normally would have started their Friday night out at the Kona Club on Piedmont Avenue.

-Instead, she returned a second night to the Lake Chalet and brought
+Instead, she returned a second night to the Lake Chalet and brought Muniz for his first visit.

 It's good for sunset watching, said Katie Kasenchak, sitting at the Lake Chalet's outside bar surrounded by men and women in various styles of dress — jeans and T-shirts, sports jackets, evening dresses, business casual — lounging in dark wicker arm chairs and picnic tables.